Introduction to MLOps: The DevOps of Machine Learning

 - →Retraining — when quality drops, you go back to step one with fresh data.
 This arrow is what makes it a cycle instead of a line.

-Notice that four of those six stages are things you do every day.
-The two new ones — training and retraining — and the extra dimension of monitoring are where this whole series lives.
+Notice that four of those six stages are things you already do every day.
+The two new ones — training and retraining — plus the extra layer of monitoring are what this whole series is about.

 Training vs inference: the split everything else hangs off